JDSportsFashionPlc/JDUKDesktop/README.md

-JDUK-Desktop
+JDUK-Desktop-Master-Repo
 ============

-The JD Sports UK Desktop Repo - IBM WebSphere Commerce 7
+The JD Sports UK Desktop Master Repo - IBM WebSphere Commerce 7

 Some of the technologies on the platforms